You may also like

 Possible approach

-Demonstrate the rule of "like faces facing", and then move the dice around a bit so that the rule is broken and ask if it's ok.
+Demonstrate the rule of "like faces facing", and then move the dice around a bit so that the rule is broken and ask if it's okay.
 Put the dice in the arrangement in the pictures and clarify how the total is calculated.

 Before setting the children off on the challenge itself, you could ask them to find the smallest and largest possible totals for a stack of three dice so that they become immersed in the context.